 This sh*t is hard.
 We didn’t expect easy, but it is H-A-R-D.

-Between there being no road to our property, to having the survey markers be buried under 40 years of growth, we feel like we can’t even start working on our property yet!
+Between there being no road to our property, and the survey markers being buried under 40 years of growth; we feel like we can’t even start working on our property yet!
 It’s been a huge reality check for sure.

-Today we spoke to the realty company we purchased the land through and they put us in touch with a surveyor who helped us find GPS coordinates for each marker, so we should be able to get up in the morning and find them easily.
-Hopefully.
+Today we spoke to the realty company we purchased the land through.
+They put us in touch with a surveyor who helped us find GPS coordinates for each marker.
+Hopefully, we should be able to get up in the morning and find them easily.
 But the surveyor did say if we had trouble he’d come out and help us find them, so we will find our markers soon!

 Once we find the markers then we still have to get everything out there.
 A 4 wheeler just does not have the towing power or weight capacity of a truck, so we may just end up driving the truck down the beach.
 We’ve seen plenty of people do it, but we haven’t attempted it yet.
 There is still frost under the beach so there are unexpected soft spots we have been hitting in the 4 wheeler and that makes me a little worried about taking the truck out.